-Accounting and CPA firms are more than familiar with the process of internal audits and reports and it’s likely you already conduct regular financial, compliance, and other types of audit work that involves some element of IT.
+Accounting and CPA firms are more than familiar with the process of internal audits and reports and it’s likely you already conduct regular financial, compliance, and other types of audit work that involve some element of IT.
 However, you may not have the resources or internal expertise in-house to complete an IT audit process consistently and without taking time and labor away from your core business.

 Depending on the scope of the audit, it may be more efficient and valuable to rely on a third-party IT services provider with experience evaluating companies in your industry to lead the charge.
 The end product and audit objective should be a final report with the IT audit’s findings and recommendations.
 A valuable IT audit report conveys a high-level understanding of your current IT infrastructure, risks, and technology use across your information systems and business operations.